vermilion00/midicontroller/README.md

 ## Special commands
+> [!WARNING]
-***Special commands are only tested when called by a combo action.
-Assigning them to a standard footswitch action might not work.***
+> Special commands are only tested when called by a combo action.
+Assigning them to a standard footswitch action might not work.
 ```TUNER```
 Opens/Closes the Tuner window when triggered.